fvollmer/GS108Tv2-reverse-engineering/README.md

 ## Building the ecos sources
 The stock firmware is based on the gpl licensed ecos operating system.
 These sources are provided by netgear.
-After some minor modification I was able to build the sources using an old toolchain (recent versions are broken).
+After some minor modifications ([see commits at the github repository](https://github.com/fvollmer/GS108Tv2-ecos-2.0)) I was able to build the sources using an old toolchain (recent versions are broken).
 I updated the [build instruction](https://github.com/fvollmer/GS108Tv2-ecos-2.0/blob/master/README.raptor_netgear.txt) to make building easier.

 ## Boot Initialization of the Stock Firmware
 One idea for the mentioned SSB bus problem was that maybe there is some initialization wrong.
 Therefore I took a closer look at the boot an initialization process.
 This depends on the loaded packages.
 The configuration file should be [`mips_raptor_netgear.ecc`](https://github.com/fvollmer/GS108Tv2-ecos-2.0/blob/master/mips_raptor_netgear.ecc).
 The most important packages seem to be `HAL_MIPS`, `HAL_MIPS_BCM47xx` and `HAL_MIPS_BCM953710`.